frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/regional/india/setup-e-invoicing.md

 ### 3.1 Generating E-Way Bill

+Previously E-Way bills were generated separately, now they can be generated when doing e-Invoicing.

 E-Way Bill can also be generated along with IRN if **Transporter Info** is provided.
 You can find the Transporter Info section in the bottom part of the invoice.
 You must select **Transporter**, **Mode of Transport**, and **Distance** to generate E-Way Bill.
 You can also generate E Way Bill after generating IRN and submitting the invoice.

 <img class="screenshot" src="/docs/assets/img/regional/india/einv_gen_ewaybill_button.png">